 Temperatures are dropping around the Upstate, which means your home’s plumbing system may become suspectible to a variety of common plumbing issues that are caused by the colder months.
 As a homeowner, it’s important to be aware of these potential issues and take matters into your own hands to prevent potentially serious home damage.

 Cold winter days (and nights) take a toll on water heaters, but sometimes a quick fix can be as simple as checking your temperature gauge.
 Make sure to set your water heater temperature higher during the winter not exceeding 140 degrees.
 If you are using a gas water heater, make sure your pilot light is on.

-If your hot water is set at the correct temperature or below and you are still freezing in your shower, contact a Corley plumbing professional for water heater service, repair, or replacements.
+If your hot water is set at the correct temperature or below and you are still freezing in your shower, contact Corley Plumbing in Greenville SC for water heater service, repair, or replacements.

 Pipes freezing is a common occurence during the colder months, due to the high water pressure from the main water line combined with below freezing temperatures.
 If you notice a change in water flow during the winter months it could be a sign of a frozen pipe.
 The most obvious giveway is restricted water flow.